|

 York City and assumed the lead positions once held by prestigious companies

-such as Pottier and Stymus, Herter Brothers, and Leon Marcotte and Company.
-One such firm was R. J. Horner and Company,
+such as Pottier & Stymus, Herter Brothers, and Leon Marcotte & Company.
+One such firm was R. J. Horner & Company,

 founded in 1886.
 The company’s factory